pjohnst5/CoolsterCodes/content/articles/aws-intrinsic-static.md

 ### S3 (#s3)

-Amazon's storage system, S3, will be used to store the contents of our static site.
+Amazon's storage system, S3, will be used to store the content of our static site.
 First create a bucket named according to the custom domain that you'll be using for your site: